 Please note: Certification exam book review courses do not count towards the number of required hours for the various crime scene certification programs.

-Online courses and college and university curriculum courses are not accepted for certification/recertification purposes.
+College and university curriculum courses are not accepted for certification/recertification purposes.

 LATENT FINGERPRINT COMPARISON/EVALUATION, AFIS, ALPS, AND 10-PRINT CLASSES WILL NOT BE ACCEPTED AS CREDIT TOWARD CRIME SCENE CERTIFICATION.
 ASCLD - LAB ASSESSOR TRAINING IS ALSO NOT ACCEPTABLE.